iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/study_section.rst

   prefix = <directory of data>

-This property show the location of the directory with study data files.
+This property shows the location of the directory with study data files.
 It can be absolute path or relative.
 If it is relative path it must be relative to the directory contains study configuration file.